openstack/ironic/doc/source/admin/adoption.rst

 ..
 NOTE::
-   In the above example, the image_source setting must reference a valid image or file, however that image or file can ultimately be empty.
+   In the above example, the image_source setting must reference a valid image or file, however, that image or file can ultimately be empty.

 ..
 NOTE::
    The above example utilizes a capability that defines the boot operation